agorakit/documentation/docs/install.md

         $ cp .env.example .env
         $ nano .env

+!!!
+Note
         You need to set at least your database credentials & site name.
 Check that your database exists and is reachable with those credentials.

 Here is a description of every setting in the .env file::